 Adequate levels of stomach acid are important for a number of reasons.
 Let’s go over a few:

 - Stomach acid aids in the breakdown and digestion of large food molecules.
 This step in the digestive process prepares the food for nutrient absorption in the intestine.

 - Stomach acid is necessary for mineral and vitamin B12 absorption.
 These and other nutrients are required to create thyroid hormone.
 In this way, low stomach acid also can be a cause of anemia, both iron deficiency (microcytic) and vitamin B12 (megaloblastic).

-- Your stomach acid is a first line of defense against ingested bacteria and other microorganisms that cause infection.
-Hashimoto’s can be triggered and exacerbated by gut infections.
+- Your stomach acid is the first line of defense against ingested bacteria and other microorganisms that cause infection.
+Hashimoto's can be triggered and exacerbated by gut infections.